EnviroDIY/ModularSensors/README.md

 ### <a name="MaxBotix"></a>[MaxBotix MaxSonar](http://www.maxbotix.com/Ultrasonic_Sensors/High_Accuracy_Sensors.htm) - HRXL MaxSonar WR or WRS Series with TTL Outputs

+The IP67 rated HRXL-MaxSonar-WR ultrasonic rangefinders offer 1mm resolution, 2.7-5.5VDC operation, a narrow beam pattern, high power output, noise rejection, automatic calibration, and temperature compensation.
+Depending on the precise model, the rangerfinders have ranges between 300 and 9999mm and read rates of 6-7.5Hz.
 The MaxBotix sensors communicate with the board using TTL from pin 5 on the sensor.
 They require a 2.7V-5.5V power supply to pin 6 on the sensor (which can be turned off between measurements) and the level of the TLL returned by the MaxSonar will match the power level it is supplied with.
 Pin 7 of the MaxSonar must be connected to ground and pin 4 can optionally be used to trigger the MaxSonar.

 If you are using the [MaxBotix HR-MaxTemp](https://www.maxbotix.com/Ultrasonic_Sensors/MB7955.htm) MB7955 temperature compensator on your MaxBotix (wqhich greatly improves data quality), the red wire from the MaxTemp should be attached to pin 1 on the MaxSonar.
 The white and shield wires from the MaxTemp should both be attached to Pin 7 or the MaxSonar (which is also attached to the Arduino ground).
 The MaxTemp communicates directly with the MaxSonar and there is no need to make any changes on the Aruduino itself for the MaxTemp.